SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 * Optionally, configure the above settings as needed
 * Add the Steeltoe Logging provider to the ILoggerFactory
 * Add the Logger actuator to the service container
-* Use the Logger middleware to provide Http access
+* Use the Logger middleware to provide HTTP access

 Note that the Loggers endpoint will become accessible via HTTP at the same host and port that the application is using.
 By default the path to the endpoint will be `/loggers`, unless either the global or the health endpoints `path` setting has been changed.